PoorHttp/PoorWSGI/doc/documentation.rst

 Returned parameters
 ```````````````````
-In fact, you can return more then one value.
-You can returned content type,
+In fact, you can return more than one value.
+You can return the content type,
-headers and status code next parameters.
-Python return all parameters as one
+headers, and status code as additional parameters.
+Python returns all parameters
-tuple.
-That is not need to append brackets around them.
+as one tuple.
+There is no need to wrap them in brackets.

 .. code:: python